Parkinson’s disease models and services

-Parkinson’s Disease model options
+Parkinson’s Disease Mouse Models options

 InnoSer offers unique services using MPTP-based inducible PD models.